CoinFabrik/scout/docs/docs/vulnerabilities/README.md

 ### 27 - Warning sr25519_verify

 It is clear that any production code should not rely on unstable features, as they may change in future versions of the language.
-This is the case for `sr25529_verify` method.
+This is the case for the `sr25529_verify` method.

 Check the following [documentation](27-warning-sr25519-verify.md) for a more detailed explanation of this vulnerability class.